Across Eternity: Book 4 - Cover

 “Magic-jamming,” Noah hissed.

 Valia had explained Valon’s powers earlier in anticipation of such a scenario, but this was beyond his expectations.
-According to her, Valon could only bind someone with the ethereal chain upon making contact with the target, not attack with it from a distance.
+According to her, Valon could only bind someone with the chain after touching them, not attack with it from a distance.
 It was the same with his spiritual awareness.
 When Valia activated her Avagath enchantment, she could sense when Noah entered her kill zone while invisible, but not from which direction.
 Valon, on the other hand, could sense his precise location and with incredible range, rendering his invisibility useless, and not just his invisibility.
-If all of Valon’s abilities were enhanced to such and extreme level, then most of Noah’s plans for this fight were obsolete.
+If all of Valon’s abilities were enhanced to such an extreme level, then most of Noah’s plans for this fight were obsolete.

 “Strange, I’ve never encountered magic like yours.
 Even the Harajin can’t hide themselves like you do.
 You are unique, I’ll give you that.
 I take it you were going to use that to capture me?”
 Valon asked, referring to the chloroform-soaked rag in Noah’s hand.